Skip to content

 Strategy 2: Token Blacklist

-# Store with TTL matching token expiration
+# Add to blacklist with TTL matching token expiration

 Trade-off: Adds database lookup to every request, partially negating stateless benefit.